Dynamical stability of the Gliese 581 exoplanetary system: Conclusions

-The long-term numerical integrations show that the latest 4-planet all-circular model of the Gliese 581 exoplanetary system presented by \citet{V12} is dynamically stable for 1 Myr.
-The innermost planet e, which was found to be sensitive to small perturbations due to its low mass and the tight packing of the inner planets, remains stable, however the stable region on the a-e plane around it is rather small and its eccentricity cannot be larger than 0.2.
+Long-term numerical integrations show that the all-circular 4-planet model of \citet{V12} remains dynamically stable for 1 Myr, even for an inclination $i = 5^{\circ}$, i. e. with $\sim12.5$ times higher planetary masses than the minimum mass.
+In this model, the innermost planet e's orbit remains stable during the integration time, however the stable region on the $a-e$ plane around it is rather small.

-A fifth planetary body in the 4-planet system could have a stable orbit between the two super-Earth planets c and d, and there is an extensive stable region for an additional planet beyond the orbit of planet d.
-The Titius-Bode law and Ragnarsson's formula applied to the Gliese 581 planetary system both predict planets at distances from the star, where large stable regions exist.

-The 5-planet model of \citet{V12} including planet g is also dynamically stable on a longer timescale.
-The existence of planet g is fully supported from the dynamical point of view.
-In fact a low-mass planet like planet g can be considered stable for a wider range of orbital configurations in the region between the two super-Earth planets.
+A fifth planetary body in the 4-planet system could have a stable orbit between the two super-Earth planets c and d, and there is a stable region for an additional planet beyond the orbit of planet d.
+The 5-planet model of \citet{V12}, which includes the disputed planet g, is also dynamically stable on a longer timescale.
+The existence of the low-mass planet g in the habitable zone is supported from the dynamical point of view and it can be considered stable for a wider range of orbital configurations.

-Modelling the system in order to find a good fit to the RV curve was found to be quite complex, especially in regards to the question of how they treat the eccentrities of the orbits.
-The eccentric Keplerian model of \citet{F11} was very unstable, and while the models of \citet{V12} with initial circular orbits are dynamically stable over a longer time period, the true orbits might be elliptic as a consequence of dynamical interactions between the planets.
-Our simulations put dynamical constraints on the eccentricity of the planets, and these limits can in turn be used to help find the best stable model to fit the RV measurements.